9 tips that will transform your food shopping

 The Nutrition Labeling and Education Act of 1990 requires all packaged food to include nutrition information on the label.

-Pay close attention to these components of the nutrition information box:
+Pay close attention to these five components of the nutrition information box:

-• Calories per serving: Make sure you keep the number of servings per package in mind when calculating calories.
-You want to stay within an appropriate amount of calories per day, and high calorie foods may be tough to fit into your “budget.”
+2. Calories per serving: Make sure to keep the number of servings per package in mind when calculating calories.
+Stay within an appropriate amount of calories per day, and realize that high calorie foods may be tough to fit into your calorie “budget.”

-• Sugar: Many foods contain natural sugars (dairy products and fruit, for example).
+4. Sugar: Many foods contain natural sugars (dairy products and fruit, for example).
 But some foods contain high levels of added sugars.
-Nutrition labels do not specify how much sugar was added to the product.
-So in general, compare products in the grocery store and choose the one with the least sugar.
 Shoot for less than 9 grams per serving, and less than 10 percent of your total calories daily from added sugars (no more than 50 grams per day based on a 2,000 calorie diet).

 Beyond the nutrition information, the other claims printed on food packaging can be somewhat mysterious (until you know your stuff):

 • Organic.
-This term refers to a product that is not genetically modified or grown with pesticides or sewage sludge.
+This term refers to a product that is not genetically modified or grown with unapproved pesticides or sewage sludge.
 There are varying levels of organic products — this USDA fact sheet lays out the details.
 If you see the USDA’s “100 percent organic” seal on a label, it means it’s completely free of any added ingredients.
-It is important to know that organic is not synonymous with healthy — so don’t be fooled into thinking organic cookies are healthy just because they are labeled organic!
+"It’s important to know that organic is not synonymous with healthy,” Balboa said.
+“So don’t be fooled into thinking organic cookies are healthy just because they are labeled organic.”

 • Gluten free.
 Gluten is a protein that is naturally found in wheat, rye and barley.
 For a product to be labeled gluten-free, it must have less than 20 ppm of gluten, according to the FDA.
 The gluten free label is extremely helpful for people with celiac disease (about 1 percent of the population).
 Others may be sensitive to gluten or allergic to it.
 If you have no gluten sensitivity, going gluten free isn’t necessarily a healthy choice, and don’t be deceived into thinking a product is healthy because it claims to be gluten free.